Gayath1/Traffico/README.md

 #### **IT19217482**
 * Unable to identify and address individuals/pedestrians who violates traffic laws near crossings.

+#### **IT19022116**
+* Predict the future traffic violation frequency and recongnize the traffic violation that causes accident and identify black spots of traffic violation?

 # Individual Objectives

 #### **IT19035154**